 Direct Water Away from the Garage

 Land on either side of the driveway may be pitched towards the driveway.
 One solution to this situation is to grade the land at the driveway edges away from the driveway.
-This meets the land sloping towards the driveway so that a drainage swale can be created.
-A drainage swale is a pitched channel, typically located in lawn and not very noticeable, which takes water away to a lower location.
+This meets the land sloping towards the driveway to create a drainage swale.
+A drainage swale is a pitched channel, typically located in the lawn and not very noticeable, which takes water away to a lower location.

 Sometimes it is difficult to get the correct driveway pitch due to a lack of change in elevation from one point to another.
 These situations are a little tricky and some creative grading must be done….and up and down type of affect in a couple of areas.
 Grading the driveway to a mid-point, where all areas are pitched to a central location is another option, and a driveway drain which visually looks like a grate is located there.
 Solid pipe is then connected to the interior of this drain, once again leading the water away.